PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * use c-t-s for all files in merge jobs
   * modified runMerger to kill old process
   * disable Initializer when nDBConnection is 0
   * increased max attempt for rebrokerage to 5